Connor Joe Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks seventh in the league.
+- The Astros pitching staff is eighth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Astros have a 3.78 team ERA that ranks ninth among all league pitching staffs.
+- The Astros' 4.08 team ERA ranks ninth among all MLB pitching staffs.

-- Astros pitchers combine to rank 15th in baseball in home runs given up (11 total, one per game).
+- Astros pitchers combine to rank 16th in baseball in home runs given up (14 total, 1.2 per game).

-- The Astros are sending Javier (1-0) to the mound to make his third start of the season.
+- The Astros will look to Urquidy (0-0) in his third start of the season.

-- The righty last appeared on Wednesday against the Detroit Tigers, when he went six innings, allowing one earned run while giving up five hits.
+- His last appearance came on Friday against the Minnesota Twins, when the right-hander threw 5 1/3 innings, surrendering one earned run while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.